cardano-foundation/docs-cardano-org/explore-cardano/about-db-sync-and-its-components.md

-# What is DB Sync?
+# About DB Sync and its components

 [DB Sync](https://docs.cardano.org/projects/cardano-db-sync/en/latest/) is one of the core components of the Cardano architecture, as it provides a convenient way to find and query historical information from the Cardano blockchain through the use of a Structured Query Language (SQL) relational database.
 Db Sync connects to the local node as a client and synchronizes with the on-chain activity.
 The PostgreSQL database then maps the on-chain information to the relational model.